The Rule of 300 is a shortcut that enables you to estimate how much money you’ll need for retirement or to achieve financial independence.

 Despite my rather analytical education, I’m not one for precise modelling in anything other than the underwear department.

-I’m also not one for working out the exact amount of capital to target for some potential retirement in 23 years and three months’ time.
+I’m also not one for working out the exact amount of capital a person needs to target for some potential retirement in 23 years and three months’ time.

-I’ll sometimes look at what’s needed to replace my current income, but only as a ready reckoner.
-(That method targets pre-tax salary, unlike the Rule of 300’s after-tax spending.
+Back when I was still on my path to FIRE, I did sometimes look at what was needed to replace my income, but only as a ready reckoner.
+(This method targets pre-tax salary, unlike the Rule of 300’s after-tax spending.
 Both have their uses.)

-Of course most people out there don’t even have a financial plan on the back of a napkin.
-They haven’t the foggiest what they’ll need to have saved when they no longer receive a regular pay cheque.
+Most people don’t even have a financial plan written on the back of a napkin.
+They haven’t the foggiest what they’ll need to have stashed away for when they no longer receive a regular pay cheque.

-Does that sound like you, or someone you know?
-The Rule of 300 can be a good start in getting a grip on things.
+Does any of that sound like you, or someone you know?
+Then the Rule of 300 can be a good start in getting a grip on things.

 Where is the 300 x monthly capital invested?